 As you can guess they specialize in leopard sightings.
 We really wanted to see the leopards so it was an obvious choice for us to go with Leopard Trails.

 Do your research when picking a safari company, ask them about their vehicles/what’s included/what do they specialize in/etc. The cheapest safari isn’t always the best option, going on a safari for many is a once in a lifetime trip so don’t cheap out.

 - Park entrance fee Foreign Adult – LKR 3688.00/Foreign Child – LKR 1037.52 click here for the current exchange rate.
 The park entrance fee is typically including in your safari rate and it was with our Leopard Trails safari.

 - Leopard Trails prices vary based on season & availability but included overnight in camping in their luxury glamping tents, all meals & drinks (alcohol too), and 2 game drives a day (morning & afternoon)

-- The cheapest option I found was booking at the Yala National Park visitor center $40 for half day Jeep safari or $75 for full day Jeep safari unto 6 people in 1 Jeep.
+- The cheapest option I found was booking at the Yala National Park visitor center $40 for a half-day Jeep safari or $75 for full-day Jeep safari unto 6 people in 1 Jeep.

 What Animals Can You Possibly See On A Yala National Park Safari?